-Luis Terrero led off the inning with a single and scored on Hanley Frias’ double to begin the rally.
-Five runs later, the Indians finally recorded the third out of the inning.
+Luis Terrero led off the inning with a single and scored on Hanley Frías’ double to begin the rally.
+Five runs later, the Diamondbacks' rally was finally extinguished.

-Cleveland got one back in the top of the ninth on a sacrifice fly that scored Zack Sorenson, but that was as close as it could get.
+Cleveland got one back in the top of the ninth on a sacrifice fly that scored Zach Sorenson, but that was as close as it could get.

-Six different Cleveland players had multi-hit games, but Ramirez led the way with two RBI.
-The Indians had 17 hits on the day whereas the Diamondbacks had 15.
+Six different Cleveland players had multi-hit games, and Ramírez led the way with two RBI.
+The Indians had 17 hits on the day while the Diamondbacks totaled 15.

 For Arizona, Colbrunn’s three RBI were a game-high, though three other Diamondbacks had two RBI.

-A 19-year-old C.C.
-Sabathia started and pitched three innings for the Indians, giving up three runs on three hits and striking out four.
+C.C.
+Sabathia, who had turned 20 years old just three days earlier, started and pitched three innings for the Indians, giving up three runs on three hits and striking out four.
 None of the 10 pitchers used in the game pitched more than four innings.